jonatantech/jonatan.github.io/README.md

 ## Installation
 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your web browser to view the portfolio.

 ## Usage
-- Replace the placeholder content in the `index.html` file with your own projects and details.
+- Edit content in the `index.html` file with your own projects and details.
 - Customize the CSS styles in the `styles.css` file to match your personal brand.

 ## Contributing